 This type of finish is done on soft stones.
 A comb is driven over the surface of this stone to remove it all elevating portions.

 (xii) Picked Dressing:

-This type of Dressing of stones is obtained by finishing the stone with a point and the depression are smaller than the above type.
+This type of Dressing of stones is obtained by finishing the stone with a point, and the depression is smaller than the above type.